Hello and welcome..

 I am fully trained in Facial Reflexology after completing a Facial Reflexology FHT accredited course at Calming Influences Holistic Training School.
 This was 20 hours CPD course and a requirement of 12 case study treatments.

-I hold a VTCT Level 3 Certificate in Indian Head Massage which I studied at Calming Influences Holistic Training School. this involved in class and online tuition, three practical assessments, case studies and an anatomy and physiology exam.
-You can be confident that I am fully qualified in all of my treatments.
+I also hold a VTCT Level 3 Certificate in Indian Head Massage which I studied at Calming Influences Holistic Training School. this involved in class and online tuition, three practical assessments, case studies and an anatomy and physiology exam.

 What is reflexology?